diku-dk/rnn-tutorial/README.md

 To train the RNN, pass `--mode training` to the script and point to a text file with one document per line using `--corpus /path/to/corpus.txt`.
 Moreover, you need to specify a directory for saving model checkpoints using `--logdir /path/to/logdir`.
-Additional options are available to change important hyper parameters, such as the batch size, chunk length, learning rate, and network size.
+Additional options are available to change important hyperparameters, such as the batch size, chunk length, learning rate, and network size.

 After training the model, you can generate text from it using `--mode sampling`